python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/020_GRC_Spectrum_Analyzer.md

 - Ch0: RF Gain (dB): `0`
 - Ch0: IF Gain (dB): `if_gain_slider`
 - Ch0: BB Gain (dB): `50`

+### Now Run the program

+- Press the triangular-shaped "run" button at the top of the program window, or press F6 button on your keyboard.
+- A new window with a GUI operation window will appear, showing graphs and controls.
+- To stop, either close the GUI operation window, or in the programming window, press the square "stop" button at the top.

 ### Discussion